 Georgia M. Bolduc

-Georgia Bolduc is an associate in the Environmental Practice Group, where she specializes in a broad array of environmental issues, including due diligence and permitting of renewable energy projects (particularly in the solar space), hazardous and solid waste management, air emissions, wastewater discharges, natural resource issues, and zoning law.
+Georgia Bolduc is an associate in the Environmental Practice Group, where she specializes in a broad array of environmental issues, including both federal and state permitting for energy infrastructure projects (including cross-border projects), due diligence for renewable energy projects (particularly solar), hazardous and solid waste management (including PFAS), air emissions, wastewater discharges, natural resource issues, and zoning law.

 Publications